How to Transfer an Adobe Software License (CS6) Between Parties

 Moving the software physically is mostly a technical task, but doesn’t cover what happens if the recipient has problems, needs customer support or updates, wants to be registered with Adobe, and be recognized as the new legal owner and user of the tools.
 To address those needs, just follow the transfer process described below to “unregister” the program from the old owner and re-register for the new one.

-You could use this technique when giving or selling a traditional Adobe license to a friend or family member.
-In fact, transferring your Adobe software can be a great strategy in certain situations… Say for example you are thinking of getting the Creative Cloud, and so would have an older Creative Suite tool that you wouldn’t use anymore… You can easily transfer that to someone else you know, and then sign up for the Creative Cloud instead – and this is exactly what customers are doing.
+For a traditional/perpetual license, you can use transfer instructions below to give or sell it to a friend or family member.
+In fact, transferring your Adobe software can be a great strategy in certain situations… Say for example you are thinking of getting the Creative Cloud, and so would have an older Creative Suite tool that you wouldn’t use anymore… You can simply transfer that to someone else you know, make some money, and then sign up for the Creative Cloud instead – and this is exactly what customers are doing.

 [ Trying to decide which is right for you?
 See: Creative Cloud vs. CS6 Comparison ]

-So all you have to do is download Adobe’s Transfer of License form (North America, or Rest of World), fill it out and return to them to effect the change in ownership.
-Note importantly though that Adobe’s Education (including the Student & Teacher) products are not eligible for a transfer of license – they cannot be resold or given away… Read more about the various limitations of Adobe’s academic products.
-(And as far as we can tell, Creative Cloud memberships cannot be transferred either.)
+So all you have to do is download Adobe’s Transfer of License form, fill it out and return to them to effect the change in ownership.
+Note importantly though that Adobe’s Education (including the Student & Teacher) products are not eligible for a transfer of license – they cannot be resold or given away… Read more about the various limitations of the academic products.

 Note that you can’t transfer individual components of a collection like Creative Suite 6 – it only goes for the whole package.
 Also, you are transferring all versions that are connected with that product – so for example you can’t use your copy of CS4 or CS5 to get discounted upgraded pricing on an upgrade to CS6, and then give or sell your old copy of CS4/CS5 to someone else – it won’t work.
 You could either upgrade to CS6 and keep the earlier one, or purchase the full version of CS6 and transfer the prior one.
 See more about the allowed uses of previous versions when you’re upgrading Adobe software.